senaa12/stock-exchange-extension/README.md

 }
 ```

 where type `ChromeApiMessageTypeEnum` is either `BackgroundMessageTypeEnum` or `ContentScriptMessageTypeEnum`.
 Payload is determined based on message type.
-If you want to send payload with message you need to define interface in `BackgroundMessageTypePayload` if message is sent to background page or in `ContentScriptMessageTypePayload` if message is sent to content script.
-For instance if you are sending message to background page you need to insert this row in `BackgroundMessageTypePayload`:
+If you want to send payload with message you need to register payload interface in `BackgroundMessageTypePayload` or in `ContentScriptMessageTypePayload` depends where the message is being sent.
+For instance if you are sending message to background page you need to register payload interface in the `BackgroundMessageTypePayload`:

 ```
     T extends BackgroundMessageTypeEnum.YOUR_MESSAGE_TYPE ?
 I_YOUR_MESSAGE_PAYLOAD :
 ```

 This interface `I_YOUR_MESSAGE_PAYLOAD` should typically be placed in `commonApiModels` file.
-Now when you insert this row in Payload type declaration messageHandler function will correctly recognize messageType.
+Now when you registered payload interface; messageHandler function will correctly recognize payload you need to send with the message.